-Note: If the amber 'Fault' LED lights up, refer to "Troubleshooting your charger" over the page.
+Note: If the amber 'Fault' LED lights up, refer to "Troubleshooting your charger" on the next page.

-3 When the battery is fully charged, the green 'Ready' LED on the charger glows.
-Remove the battery when you are ready-the charger will not overcharge it.
+3 The green 'Ready' LED on the charger glows when the battery is fully charged,.
+Remove it when you are ready-the charger will not overcharge the battery.